Shares at the Farm

 All of this adds up to a pretty lovely share of the harvest, and we hope you’ll join us!
 As a shareholder, you support every aspect of operating our farm – from paying a living wage to ourselves and our farm crew, to caring for the soil with the long view in mind, to growing our food with organic and other best practices.
 Thank you!

-Share Options for 2013
+Share Options for 2015

 Frequently Asked Questions about Picadilly Farm Shares

-Can I do Pick-Your-Own if I usually pick up off the farm (in Keene, Greenfield or Brattleboro)?
+Can I do Pick-Your-Own if I usually pick up off the farm (in Keene or Brattleboro)?
 Yes!
 In any week, you may come to the farm for the PYO.
 You may also pick up your share at the farm, instead of receiving the pre-packed box, just by emailing Jenny by Monday evenings.